ageorge95/WILLOW-chia-forks-instant-wallet-balance/README.md

 # WILLOW-chia-forks-instant-wallet-balance
+- The tool:
-- check the asset's wallet balance, for x addresses of that wallet, using a mnemonic
+  - can check the asset's wallet balance, for x addresses of that wallet, using a mnemonic
-- check the asset's wallet balance of single/multiple addresses, without the need of a mnemonic
+  - can check the asset's wallet balance of single/multiple addresses, without the need of a mnemonic
-- check the CATs balance of a wallet, including ALL the addresses of that wallet, using a mnemonic
+  - can check the CATs balance of a wallet, including ALL the addresses of that wallet, using a mnemonic
-- check the CATs balance of single/multiple addresses, without the need of a mnemonic
+  - can check the CATs balance of single/multiple addresses, without the need of a mnemonic
-- the tool works with both hardened & unhardened addresses, at the same time (meaning that for a given mnemonic it will check for funds the first x hardened and unhardened addresses)
+  - works with both hardened & unhardened addresses, at the same time (meaning that for a given mnemonic it will check for funds the first x hardened and unhardened addresses)

+- The tool needs:
-- you need to have the full node database on your computer for the tool to work.
+  - a full node database
-- the full node does not need to be running for the tool to work.

 ## Contributors